CreativeBuilds/dlive-js/README.md

 });
 ```

-3. If you have any questions about documentation/how it works, contact me on discord CreativeBuilds#0001 **DOCUMENTATION IS NOW RELEASED AND A WORK IN PROGRESS YOU CAN VIEW IT [HERE](https://github.com/CreativeBuilds/dlive-js/wiki)**
+3. If you have any questions about documentation/how it works, contact me on [discord](https://discord.gg/2DGaWDW) CreativeBuilds#0001